Flood Watch: Heavy rain to settle over state Friday into Saturday

 MONDAY: Sunny start then increasing clouds.
 High: Mid 20s.

-TUESDAY: Cloudy with snow developing (more likely late and at night).
+TUESDAY: Cloudy with snow/rain/mix developing (more likely late and at night).
 High: Low 30s.

 Check out the FOX61 Meteorologists on Facebook: